What is Chad Campbell’s net worth?

 From 1992 to 1994, Campbell was a member of a junior college men’s golf squad at Midland College, and he won numerous medals and tournaments, eventually being listed as the number one player in the NJCAA national poll.

-After leaving Midland College, he was awarded a scholarship that allowed him to transfer to the University of Nevada-Las Vegas, after which he became a professional golfer in 1996.
+After leaving Midland College, he was awarded a scholarship that enabled him to transfer to the University of Nevada, Las Vegas, and subsequently became a professional golfer in 1996.

 Career